horia141/horia141.github.io/_posts/2015-08-31-tabletests.markdown

 ---
 This article is an introduction and justification for [tabletest][tabletest] and [tabletest3][tabletest3].
 These are small Python and Python3 (respectively) packages I've written.
 They are used when writing so-called "tabletests" or data-driven tests.

-I'll cause no controversy by saying that functions which are small and concise, are a "good thing".
+I'll cause no controversy by saying that functions which are small and concise are a "good thing".
 Such functions are easy to work with, easy to understand and easy to test.

 For the sake of argument, suppose we have a small function for converting strings of binary digits into the integers they represent.
 We'll call it `parse_bin`.
 It operates on strings such as `"1010"` and outputs numbers.
 Basic stuff really.
 If we were to code it in Python, it might look something like this: